jt6677/video_transcirbe_tutorial/README.md

 ### chatGPT
 - You can prompt chatGPT to take multiple text files.
 Use original prompt like this
 ```
-Please provide an in-depth summary of the key ideas and details in the provided passage.
-I will give the passages in multiple prompts.
+ I will give multiple passages in multiple prompts.
+Please provide an in-depth summary of the key ideas and details in the provided passages.
+Wait till I provide all the passages.
+If you understand, reply yes so we can continue.
 Include the following in your summary:

 An introduction briefly describing the overall topic and purpose of the passage
 A detailed breakdown of each main idea or section, summarizing the key points and supporting details